dougbutner/web-4/README.md

 **Information entropy** principles are starting to be implemented, when required.

-**Geo-social systems** are starting to be built, but not used for "real applications" like running a government because of lack of true provable individuality, and social inertia.
+**Geosocial systems** are starting to be built, but not used for "real applications" like running a government because of lack of true provable individuality, and social inertia.

 **Phase 2 Action Points**:
-- Proposing the best uses for geo-social systems using time tokens
+- Proposing the best uses for geosocial systems using time tokens
 - Incorporating different provable identity methods
 - Developers implementing Time Token in unexpected ways

 ## **Phase Three**
 > Implementing Provable Identity

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created openly, or, it is decided that the way presented here is not needed as a better way is found.
+Or, biokeys are completely abandoned as a form of social verification is found that can replace it.

-**Geo-social systems** are being used to run and govern communities which are not dependent on traditional representative government.
+**Geosocial systems** are being used to run and govern communities which are not dependent on traditional representative government.
 Existing governments are adopting time tokens to get a better read on what legislation the people want.

 Organizations of all sizes are using time tokens to shift power to employees.

 **Phase 3 Action Points**:
-- Picking provable identity solutions that satisfy all requirements
+- Picking proof of individuality solutions that satisfy all requirements
 - Possibly abandoning biometric system presented here
 - Communities running on web 4
 - Governments benefiting from web 4
 - Organizations using web 4

 ## **Phase Four**
-> Geo-social systems
+> Geosocial systems

 **Information entropy** is added to the systems where it can be of use.
 For example, this could make a person's (anonymous) voting record less knowable over time by increasing the amount of CPU time needed to associate one vote with another.

-**Geo-social systems** are being used as a replacement for representative government where it is the will of the people.
+**Geosocial systems** are being used as a replacement for representative government where it is the will of the people.
 Voter informedness is measured and known, as are the exact desires of the people.
 This creates collaboration and a renewed faith in democracy, and a feeling of belongingness and appreciation for each individual.

 **Phase 4 Action Points**:
-- Building and operating geo-social systems for the benefit of society and any collaborating group
+- Building and operating geosocial systems for the benefit of society and any collaborating group
 - Exploring use cases and integrating information entropy where appropriate

 # Author notes

 ## Change Without Conflict
-**No one can stop us** from building collaborative systems with web 4 and even **self-governing**. **We don't need** to "tear down the system" or separate from society to do so. **Web 4 can exist** fully embedded in the geopolitical systems around us, while implementing and improving the four concepts, the underpinnings of collaborative democracy.
+**No one can stop us** from building collaborative systems with web 4 and even **self-governing**. **We don't need** to "tear down the system" or separate from society to do so. **Web 4 can exist** fully embedded in the geopolitical systems around us, while implementing and improving the four concepts, the underpinnings of biomimetic democracy.

 If and when the "old system" meets its demise, as all things do, **we can transition rapidly** to a web 4 system like [Effective Collective](https://github.com/dougbutner/effective-collective) or any other, as this solution will already be in place.